ihouwat/pygame-learning/same_again_game/scratchpad.md

-Ideas:
+# Starting ideas
 - SCRATCH THAT IDEA -do we need the timer/rotate options level?? seems to much for a toddler
 - DONE need an Item class with these properties: image, sound, word, text_identifier
 - DONE need dictionary to load images and sounds during the game (don't load images in classes!) - toggle language thru some enum
 - with the item dataclass, do we pass the image and sound as a path or as a resource???

-Progress:
+# Todo
 - DONE create a dictionary of items and a dataclass for the items
 	- why a dataclass --> it is just for data and makes comparing items easier
 - DONE add one item to the game to test dataclass approach
 - DONE try one round of the game with only 4 items
 - DONE try one round of the game with 4 randomly picked items
 - DONE add one more level to the game to see what we need to manage multiple levels
-- DONE refactor the classes and cleanup code
+- DONE tidying up stage
 	- maybe have a dataclass for the pure data that you can inject into another class for the sprite representation?
 	- DONE need class for rendering
 	- DONE need class for puzzles, etc.